Valfride/lpr-rsr-ext/README.md

 # LR-HR Pairs

-The **HR** images used in our experiments were generated as follows.
+The **High-Resolution (HR)** images used in our experiments were generated as follows.
 For each image from the chosen datasets, we first cropped the LP region using the annotations provided by the authors.
 We then used the same annotations to rectify each LP image, making it more horizontal, tightly bounded, and easier to recognize.
 The rectified image serves as the HR image.

-We generated **LR** versions of each HR image by simulating the effects of an optical system with lower resolution.
+We generated **Low-Resolution (LR)** versions of each HR image by simulating the effects of an optical system with lower resolution.
 This was achieved by iteratively applying random Gaussian noise to each HR image until we reached the desired degradation level for a given LR image (i.e., SSIM < 0.1).
 To maintain the aspect ratio of the LR and HR images, we padded them before resizing.

 Here are some HR-LR image pairs created from the [RodoSol-ALPR](https://github.com/raysonlaroca/rodosol-alpr-dataset) dataset:
 <img src="./Media/image2.png" width="600"/>